stilgarpl/bsc/src/parser/README.md

 ### templateCast
 This small tool allows to call any Callable object (function, function pointer, lambda, functor, pointer-to-member,etc.) with vector of strings containing values of its arguments.
 Values are converted to parameter types using fromString parser.

+## Dependencies

+The only dependency of this project is GNU argp, which is included as part of GNU standard library (GLIBC).
+If you are using GCC with standard libraries, this project should work without any additional dependencies.
+If you are using clang or not using standard libraries from GNU, you should install and link against standalone GNU argp.